 We have incurred losses in each year since our formation in 2002.
-Our net loss applicable to common stockholders for the fiscal years ended December 31, 2014, 2013 and 2012 was \$26.1 million, \$25.8 million and \$23.5 million, respectively.
+Our net loss applicable to common stockholders for the fiscal years ended December 31, 2015, 2014 and 2013 was \$25.5 million, \$26.1 million and \$25.8 million, respectively.
 We have funded our operations to date principally from the sale of securities and the issuance of indebtedness.
 Development of a new medical device, including conducting clinical trials and seeking regulatory approvals, is a long, expensive and uncertain process.
-Although we recently received the regulatory approval required to sell our Maestro Rechargeable System in the United States and have the approvals required for sales in Australia, the European Economic Area and other countries that recognize the European CE Mark, we have not generated revenue from commercial sales since 2012 and have only done so on a limited basis in Australia and the Middle East.
+Although we recently received the regulatory approval required to sell our Maestro Rechargeable System in the United States and have the approvals required for sales in Australia, the European Economic Area and other countries that recognize the European CE Mark, we have only generated limited revenue from commercial sales in the United States and have not generated revenue from commercial sales outside of the United States since 2012 and then only on a limited basis in Australia and the Middle East.
 We expect to incur significant sales and marketing expenses prior to recording sufficient revenue to offset these expenses.
 We expect our general and administrative expenses to increase as we continue to add the infrastructure necessary to support our initial commercial sales, operate as a public company and develop our intellectual property portfolio.
 For these reasons, we expect to continue to incur significant operating losses for the next several years.
 These losses, among other things, have had and will continue to have an adverse effect on our stockholders' equity and working capital.
 Because of the numerous risks and uncertainties associated with developing new medical devices, we are unable to predict the extent of any future losses or when we will become profitable, if ever.